Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/laptops/laptop-mode.rst

 If you want to find out which process caused the disk to spin up, you can gather information by setting the flag /proc/sys/vm/block_dump.
-When this flag is set, Linux reports all disk read and write operations that take place, and all block dirtyings done to files.
+When this flag is set, LinaOS reports all disk read and write operations that take place, and all block dirtyings done to files.
 This makes it possible to debug why a disk needs to spin up, and to increase battery life even more.
 The output of block_dump is written to the kernel output, and it can be retrieved using